ryankurte/pki/README.md

 TODO

+### Revoking client certificates

 ## Usage

 1. `./build-roots.sh` to build roots and load onto yubikeys
 2. add `work/roots.crt` to your allowed CAs
 3. `./build-int.sh NAME` to build an intermediate CA with the provided name that can be validated against the above roots.

+Note that if you intend to use revocation you will need to include a method for distributing revocations.

 Output files will all be written to the `work/` directory.